protesilaos/my-website/_pages/about.md

 > At what point does a tinkerer become a programmer, provided no formal
 > background in the latter?

-Or in some of the videos I make which are nominally about a text editor but I actually talk philosophy, such as:
+Or in some of the older videos I made which are nominally about a text editor but I actually talk philosophy, such as:

 + [Why Emacs itself is my “favourite Emacs package”](https://protesilaos.com/codelog/2020-10-21-emacs-favourite-package/)